MichaelRoosz/CaptureTheLapis/README.md

 CaptureTheLapis
 ===============

-A ctf-stlye minigame for Bukkit/Minecraft.
+A ctf-style minigame for Bukkit/Minecraft.